Calvin-L/ezpsl/README.md

  - **EzPSL is not built into the TLA+ toolbox.**  To use EzPSL you will need to use this command-line tool, which can be awkward and is likely to slow down your workflow.
+ - **EzPSL has no way to specify fairness.**  As a result, EzPSL is not suitable for specifying or checking liveness properties.
+PlusCal supports fairness annotations on processes.